-Today, I want to share a story with for all the women who swallowed the beauty myth.
-They Lied.
+I´m sharing a story for all the women who swallowed the beauty myth because they lied.

 For the most part, I really enjoyed her company.
 Yet I noticed that, sometimes, she would freeze mid-conversation, look at me in a strange way and shut down.

 A little later in our acquaintance, during a meal with a few friends, she was on fire for the most part, but certain women in the room seemed to catch her attention and her face would turn to thunder.
 I could hear her whispering gossip with her best friend who was sat next to her.
 She was attacking these other women.
 The only thing they had in common was… they were thin.

 As she got up to visit the restroom, her best friend turned to me, rolling her eyes and said “Don´t mind her.
 She has a massive problem with thin women” Ooh, I thought.